 Floating Rules are advanced Firewall Rules which can apply in any direction and to any or multiple interfaces.
-Floating Rules are defined under Firewall > Rules on the Floating tab.
+Floating Rules are defined in the pfSense® webGUI under Firewall > Rules on the Floating tab.

 Many firewalls do not need any Floating Rules, or may only have them for the traffic shaper.
 For those choosing to use them, they can make some complex filtering scenarios easier, at the cost of being a little harder to follow logically in the GUI.